 Today's world is a lot different than the one just a few years ago.
 New challenges and unknowns pop up in existence faster than we have time to prepare for them.
 It's imperative that we prepare our children so that they have the tools and wisdom they can apply to the challenges and unknowns we anticipate and to the ones we don't.

 Research has shown that bullying destroys not only the person getting bullied but also the bully.
-Part of the reason, problem is so severe is that because most of us do not know how to deal with it or have a stigma attached to it, often times leading to victim blaming.
+Part of the reason the problem is so severe is that because most of us do not know how to deal with it or have a stigma attached to it, oftentimes leading to victim-blaming.

-But if we introduce anti bullying like any another subject to children, the idea would become as normal as why stealing or fighting is bad.
+But if we introduce anti-bullying like any other subject to children, the idea would become as normal as why stealing or fighting is bad.
 No one solution is ever going to solve the problem, but the more children accept bullying as bad, the more children will know their options and step up to help.

-Here is a video message from President Obama on anti bullying.
-Its a positive message and most important thing it does is that it recognizes bullying as a problem.
+Here is a video message from President Obama on anti-bullying.
+It's a positive message and the most important thing it does is that it recognizes bullying as a problem.
 That leads us to the solution, we should educate our children early on the perils of bullying for both the bully and the victim.

 Here are some words about teaching finance to kids early from Warren Buffet himself.